CoralTime/CoralTime/vsts-extension/VstsExtension/overview.md

 ## Contributors

-We thank the following contributor(s) for this widget: Denis Gavrilov
+We thank the following contributor(s) for this widget: Denis Gavrilov, Roman Churpita

 ## Feedback